• Accreditation Leadership Academy (ALA)

 What is the Accreditation Leadership Academy (ALA)?

-The ALA is WSCUC’s signature educational program, designed to build leadership skills that address contemporary challenges in higher education.
-Through the application of both theoretical and practical frames, the ALA considers the intersections and implications of:
+The ALA is WSCUC’s signature educational program, designed to build accreditation knowledge and leadership skills that address contemporary challenges throughout higher education.

 What methodology does it follow?

-The methodology used to create the ALA is collaborative by nature and founded in the principles of Inquiry-Based Learning.
-By cultivating a professional learning network within each cohort and throughout the ALA community, opportunities for ongoing learning and growth in practice will be available to ALA participants.
+The methodology used to create the ALA is collaborative by nature and founded in the principles of engagement and inquiry-based learning.
+By cultivating a professional learning network within each cohort and throughout all ALA alumni, opportunities for ongoing learning and growth in practice will be available to ALA participants.

 How will the ALA be delivered?